 Law school hunger games

 There is intense competition across this process, and if you apply widely, you’ll increase your chances of securing graduate employment.
-Just as an example, top tier firms receive between 800 – 1000 clerkship applications, recruit between 30 – 60 clerks (in total across two or three intakes), and offer between 10 – 25 graduate positions.
+Just as an example, top tier firms receive between 800 – 1000 clerkship applications (per office), recruit between 30 – 60 clerks (in total across two or three intakes), and offer between 10 – 25 graduate positions.

 And don’t think it will be any easier at smaller firms; when looking at the clerkship application to graduate ratio, graduate positions can be even more competitive at mid-tier firms.
-Mid-tier firms will receive around 500 – 800 clerkship applications, and this will be whittled down to 2 – 10 graduate positions!
+Mid-tier firms will receive around 500 – 800 clerkship applications (per office), and this will be whittled down to 2 – 10 graduate positions!

 You will have a number of years at university before you need to apply for clerkships.
 Make the most of this time by building your resume and learning important skills (shameless plug – skills such as commercial awareness).